-Although MedGU has not yet been officially inaugurated, its first annual meeting is planned for November 2021 in Istanbul.
-This will provide a forum to achieve a consensus for the formation of this non-profit international union of geoscientists.
+Although MedGU has not yet been officially inaugurated, its first annual meeting was organized in November 2021 in Istanbul (MedGU-21).
+This has provided a forum to achieve a consensus for the formation of this non-profit international union of geoscientists.
 Membership will be open to individuals who have a professional engagement with the Earth, planetary and space sciences and related studies, including students and retired seniors.

-Nabil Khélifi and Attila Çiner have taken an ambitious approach to the launch of the first MedGU Annual Meeting 2021 and hope to develop it in the near future into the largest international geoscience event in the Mediterranean and the broader MENA region.
+Nabil Khélifi (MedGU Founder, Germany) and Attila Çiner (MedGU Interim President, Turkey) in collaboration with Abdelaziz Mridekh (MedGU-22 Local Chair, Morocco) have taken an ambitious approach to the launch of the second MedGU Annual Meeting 2022 and hope to develop it in the near future into the largest international geoscience event in the Mediterranean and the broader MENA region.
 Its mission is to support geoscientists based in this region by establishing a Global Geoscience Congress.

-It is expected that hundreds of participants from all over the world will attend this first MedGU Annual Meeting 2021, making it one of the largest and most prominent geosciences event in the region.
+It is expected that hundreds of participants from all over the world will attend this second MedGU Annual Meeting 2022, making it one of the largest and most prominent geosciences event in the region.
 So far, over 1300 abstracts have been submitted from 95 countries.
 The meeting’s sessions will cover a wide range of topics with more details available on the Conference Tracks.

-This first 2021 Annual Meeting will have a "hybrid" format, with both in-person and virtual participation.
+This second 2022 Annual Meeting will have a "hybrid" format, with both in-person and virtual participation.
 Springer, its official partner, will publish the proceedings in a book series (indexed in Scopus) as well as a number of special issues in diverse scientific journals (for more details, see Publications).
 The official journal of MedGU is Mediterranean Geoscience Reviews (Springer).